 #2: Kami-Pita / YuichaMart

 A hair-fitting helper that solves "I want to use that avatar's hairstyle but the alignment is a pain" in a single workflow.
-Adjust position, rotation, and scale via sliders → click "Done" and it auto-completes the Modular Avatar bone-proxy setup.
-The most-discussed mod-support tool of January, and it went from v1.0 (Jan 10) to v3.0 in roughly three weeks.
+Adjust position, rotation, and scale via sliders → click "Done" and it auto-completes the Modular Avatar setup.
+The most-discussed mod-support tool of January, at 10,834 likes as of compilation — making this a rare month where two releases in the category cross 10,000.
+It also went from v1.0 (Jan 10) to v3.0 in roughly three weeks.

 The feature surface goes well past a simple alignment tool. v3.1 added a mesh deformer with brush-based vertex editing — move/rotate/scale modes, X/Y/Z symmetric editing, undo/redo — getting close to a Unity-native mesh editor.
 The texture-matching feature (Hair Chimera) is lilToon-specific and bulk-copies shadow / rim light / gloss settings between hair pieces, directly addressing the modder's "the front and back hair don't match" problem.

 A subtle but important design choice: preset files (.json) are explicitly cleared for redistribution and resale, with metadata for "source avatar → target avatar" baked in.
 That lets the community circulate alignment data as a tradeable layer.
-Manuka is the reference avatar, with bundled presets for Airi, Plum, Chocolat, Eku/Milfy, Milltina, Shiratsume, Shinano, and Sio (8 avatars). ¥1,500 (full version ¥2,000).
-With #6 HayaNuri! and #8 ExMenu Organizer also from YuichaMart, this is one creator placing three releases in the Top 10 in a single month — the most striking creator-concentration pattern of January.
+Manuka is the reference avatar, with bundled presets for Plum, Chocolat, Milltina, Shinano, Sio and more. ¥1,500, with an identical-content supporter tier at ¥1,800.
+Together with #6 HayaNuri!, #8 ExMenu Organizer, and #10 KoreSuki!, this makes four YuichaMart releases in the Top 10 in a single month — the defining creator-concentration story of January.

 #3: Gimmick Tsukuru / Hamuya

 "A gimmick to create gimmicks" — a build-support tool that lets you generate avatar gimmicks from a preset library, while also letting you drop your own 3D models or audio data into the workflow to make custom gimmicks.
-At ¥2,500 it's the second-most-expensive Top 10 pick, but it earned the reach to break into the top three.
+7,555 likes as of compilation.
+At ¥2,500 it's the most expensive Top 10 pick, but it earned the reach to hold third place.

 The preset library is genuinely broad: heartbeat / kiss sound / hand-holding / food chomping / head-pat / music player / flashlight / pet / spinning halo / item scaling / material color shift / material swap / item attach-detach / blendshape slider / avatar pen / pose creator / vehicle / gesture creator / teleport / world-fix / AFK / collider jump — 22 presets in total, each with explicit Quest-compatibility notes.